Bessie Stringfield, the Black Motorcycle Queen of the 1930s

 At first, riding a motorcycle across the country might seem on the low end of remarkable acts, but in the 1930s, especially for a Black woman, that was not so.
 Stringfield rode across the country on a motorcycle only 10 years after women gained the right to vote.
 And the roads were not the smooth, friendly lifelines that snake across the country today; Stringfield traveled before many roads were paved—the American interstate highway system wouldn’t even be proposed until 1956.
 If she was traveling through Arkansas in the middle of the day and broke down?
 Stringfield had to be her own mechanic.

 As Stringfield told her protege and biographer Ann Ferrar, no matter where she traveled, ”the people were overwhelmed to see a Negro woman riding a motorcycle.”
 Black people were not welcome in almost any motel across the country, so she often stayed with Black families she met along the way or slept on her bike at gas stations under the night sky.

 Bessie Stringfield began traveling young.
-She was born in 1911 as Betsy Ellis, and her family immigrated to Boston, Massachusetts when she was a young child.
+She was born in 1911 as Betsy Ellis, and her family immigrated to Boston, Massachusetts, when she was a young child.
 From the start, Stringfield was faced with difficulties in life, though the exact details of her parents and some of her upbringing are muddy.
-Some sources say her mother was a domestic servant named Maria Ellis, her father was Maria’s employer, James Ferguson, and both died of smallpox soon after arriving in the United States.
+Some sources say her mother was a domestic worker named Maria Ellis, her father was Maria’s employer, James Ferguson, and both died of smallpox soon after arriving in the United States.
 Other sources, such as an interview with Stringfield by Bea Hines in the Miami Herald in 1981, say her mother died in childbirth—this detail is added to by Ferrar, who interviewed Stringfield for years, saying that after her birth mother died, her father, “a biracial West Indian, took her to New England but then abandoned her at age five.”*